dan-fritchman/Thesis/content.md

 To illustrate the design of the VLSIR schema, we highlight one of its core subcomponents: circuit descriptions.
 VLSIR's database schema includes a `circuit` subcomponent (`package` in ProtoBuf terms) which defines its circuit-level data model.
 The VLSIR circuit model is intentionally low-level, similar to that of structural Verilog.
 The `vlsir.circuit` components are a core interchange vessel for most programs using Hdl21, covered in Chapter 3.

-- As in Hdl21 and Verilog, VLSIR's principal element of hardware reuse is called its `Module`.
-- `vlsir.circuit.Module`s consist of:
+As in Hdl21 and Verilog, VLSIR's principal element of hardware reuse is called its `Module`. `vlsir.circuit.Module`s consist of:

-  - Instances of other `Module`s, or of "headers" to externally-defined `ExternalModule`
+- Instances of other `Module`s, or of "headers" to externally-defined `ExternalModule`s
 - Signals, each of potentially non-unity `width`.
-Each `vlsir.circuit.Signal` is therefore similar to the bus or vector of many popular HDLs, or more literally to the _packed array_ of Verilog.
+Each `vlsir.circuit.Signal` is therefore similar to the bus or vector of many popular HDLs, or more specifically to the _packed array_ of Verilog.
 A subset of `Signal`s are annotated with `Port` attributes which indicate their availability for external connections.
 - Connections there-between.
 Since `Signal`s, including those used as `Port`s, have non-unit bus widths, combinations to comprise their connections include sub-bus `Slice`s as well as series `Concatentation`s.
 This is the principal difference between VLSIR's model and that of lower-level models such as common in SPICE languages; signals and ports are all buses, and therefore can be combined in this variety of ways.

-- The principal collection of hardware content, `vlsir.circuit.Package`, is a collection of `Module` definitions which may instantiate each other.
+The principal collection of hardware content, `vlsir.circuit.Package`, is a collection of `Module` definitions which may instantiate each other.
 The VLSIR `Package` might commonly be named a "library" in similar models.
 Each `Package` includes a dependency-ordered list of `Module`s, as well as the headers to any `ExternalModule`s it requires.

 A simplified excerpt of the `vlsir.circuit` data schema: